zammad/zammad-admin-documentation/channels/email/email-headers.rst

    the communication with external parties.
 Only follow the instructions below, if you know what you are doing.

-Setting a channel to ``trusted`` can ony be done via `console`_.
+Setting a channel to ``trusted`` can ony be done via :docs:`console </admin/console.html>`.
 In the rails console, execute the following commands:

 | List all channels in Zammad: